The Essential Role of SOC Analysts in Modern Cybersecurity

 - Context Gathering - Collecting related information from multiple sources

-- Threat Analysis - Evaluating the potential impact and severity
+- Threat Analysis - Evaluating potential impact and severity

 - Response Actions - Implementing containment measures if necessary